[Emilia-Romagna Art Cities] Reggio Emilia in 3 Minutes

 BETWEEN ANCIENT AND MODERN

-The travel begins exploring the Regium Lepidi, visiting the show On The Road, Via Emilia 187 a.C. – 2017.
-It goes on with the scenery of the San Prospero Church and with the nearby Bell Tower.
-After that one can visit the Romanic cathedral, redecorated in the style of Mannerism.
-Also to see are the baptistery, the fountain celebrating the river Crostolo and the baroque Basilica della Ghiara, which is said to have been built following a miracle.
-A must is the Tricolor flag Museum, situated inside the municipal palace.
+The tour begins by exploring the Regium Lepidi 3D exhibition, hosted in the Roman halls of the Civic Museums.
+It goes on with the stunning San Prospero Church and the nearby Bell Tower.
+After that, you can visit the Romanic cathedral, redecorated in the style of Mannerism.
+Not to be missed also the Baptistery, the Fountain celebrating the river Crostolo and the baroque Basilica della Ghiara, which is said to have been built following a miracle.
+A must is the visit to Tricolore flag Museum, situated inside the Municipal Palace.

-The best way to explore Reggio Emilia is with a bicycle, so to enjoy its chilled mood.
-We suggest a trip through its squares.
-For example, Piazza Prampolini, better known as Piazza Grande, is linked to the smaller Piazza San Prospero with a beautiful covered walkway.
-We suggest you visit also the Broletto, Piazza Fontanesi (surrounded with trees and a nice colonnade) and the Saint Peter’s Benedictine Cloisters, which often are the theatre of cultural events.
+The best way to explore Reggio Emilia is by bicycle, to best enjoy its chilled mood.
+We suggest a trip through its squares: Piazza Prampolini, also known as Piazza Grande, that is linked to the smaller Piazza San Prospero with a beautiful covered walkway.
+We suggest you visit also the Broletto, Piazza Fontanesi -surrounded with trees and a nice colonnade- and the Saint Peter’s Benedictine Cloisters, which often host cultural events.

-The historical shops can be found through the Via Emilia, from Porta Santo Stefano to Porta San Pietro.
-The perfect stops for eating are the numerous traditional small shops where people can taste classic recipes such as Erbazzone, Gnocco Fritto, Parmigiano Reggiano DOP and Aceto Balsamico Tradizionale, which are perfect souvenirs.
+Historic shops can be found along the Via Emilia, from Porta Santo Stefano to Porta San Pietro and adjacent ways; perfect stops for eating are also the numerous traditional botteghe (small traditional shops), where people can taste classic recipes such as Erbazzone, Gnocco Fritto, Parmigiano Reggiano DOP and Aceto Balsamico Tradizionale, which are also perfect souvenirs.

 THERE’S SOMETHING ABOUT REGGIO EMILIA

 Reggio Emilia is a polyhedric city struggling between ancient and modern.
-There are places dedicated to contemporary art, such as the Collezione Maramotti and Spazio Gerra.
-The 3 Bridges and High-Speed MedioPadana Railway Station, built by Spanish architect Santiago Calatrava, are great examples of contemporary architecture.
+There are places dedicated to contemporary art, such as Collezione Maramotti and Spazio Gerra.
+And in addition the 3 Bridges and the High-Speed MedioPadana Railway Station built by Spanish architect Santiago Calatrava are great examples of contemporary architecture.

 Each of Reggio Emilia’s museums has its own history and treasures.
-Museum Palace is an ex Franciscan monastery turned first into a barrack, then into a stall and then again, in 1830, into a school, now hosting many thematical shows.
-The Parmeggiani Gallery is located in a gothic-renaissance palace with a beautiful door made in Valencia; it contains works from Velasquez and El Greco.
-Other interesting museums are Palazzo Magnani, built in the 1400s, and the Museum of Psychiatric History.
+Museum Palace is an ex Franciscan monastery turned first into a barrack, then into a stall and then again, in 1830, into a school, now hosting many thematic shows.
+The Parmeggiani Art Gallery is located in a gothic-renaissance palace with a beautiful door made in Valencia; it contains works from Velasquez and El Greco.
+Other interesting museums are Palazzo Magnani, built in the 1400s, and the History of Psychiatry Museum.

 BEYOND THE CITY OF REGGIO EMILIA

-For those interested in nature and park, we suggest visiting Parco Tosco Emiliano, Riserva Mab Unesco, and the Mathilda Way.
-One can also enjoy a boat ride on the Po, sailing from Boretto.
+For those interested in nature and park, we suggest a visit to Parco Appennino Tosco Emiliano, that is a Mab (Man and Biosphere) Unesco Reserve, and a walk along the Mathilda Way.

 HOW TO GET TO REGGIO EMILIA